aleesteele/global-cities/README.md

 ## Description
 Using the [Google Chrome Experiment](https://experiments.withgoogle.com/chrome/globe) to plot data points, I combined my love of open data with a 3D rendering of the planet to create an interactive visualization (my first ever!).

 *PLEASE NOTE:* This project is optimized for desktop user online.
-I apologize for the inconvenience that may cauase.
+I apologize for the inconvenience that may cause.

 ## Preview
 When the page loads, users are told to write a city of choice, the press enter.